Awards time!

 What topics do we cover?

-In the past we’ve had events on AI and machine learning, ISO 30401, design thinking for KM, after action reviews, social media for knowledge sharing, promoting KM, metrics and measurements, new technologies, KM strategies, culture, motivations for sharing, innovation, intranets that work, GDPR, leadership and influencing, writing in plain English, mobile KM, international management challenges, change management and all kinds of topics.
+In the past we’ve had events on AI and machine learning, governance and ISO 30401, design thinking for KM, after action reviews, social media for knowledge sharing, podcasting, promoting KM, new technologies, KM strategies, culture, motivations for sharing, intranets that work, GDPR, leadership and influencing, writing in plain English, mobile KM, international management challenges, change management and all kinds of topics.

 We’ve heard from practitioners (legal, health, engineering, marketing and other sectors), consultants and academics.